IftequarIffu/interview-prep/README.md

-# JavaScript Notes (For interviews)
+# Interview Prep

-This repository has all the knowledge needed to master JavaScript
+This repository has all the knowledge needed to crack interviews.

+## Topics covered

+- JavaScript
+- Node.js